For Seniors

 The caps and gowns are made from 100% post consumer plastic bottles.
 They are softer to the touch than traditional polyester, wrinkle resistant, and lightweight.
 They are also yours to keep.
 If you decide that you do not want them, we will have some specially marked barrels for them on Chapin Hall Lawn at the President’s Reception.

-• For information and tickets for Baccalaureate go here.
+• For information on tickets for Baccalaureate and Indoor Commencement go here.
 No other events require tickets.

 • Saturday, 12:50 p.m. line-up for procession, 1 p.m. procession steps off, 1:10 p.m. ceremony begins.